XueWei08/xuewei08.github.io/research.md

     <img src="/file/IMG_3668_MOV_AdobeExpress.gif" width="200"/><img src="/file/IMG_3668_MOV_AdobeExpress.gif" width="200"/>
 </figure>
    -->
- <p> • offer a systematic exploration of how to decompose complicated physical motions to make motion more
+ <p> • Offer a systematic exploration of how to decompose complicated physical motions to make motion more
- <p> • interpretable and easier to learn for humans
+ <p> • Interpretable and easier to learn for humans
- <p> •  build a teaching environment in a virtual environment (VR + unity)
+ <p> • Build a teaching environment in a virtual environment (VR + unity)
- <p> •  use real robot teaching frontend to demonstrate motion clips(sign language, breaststroke, butterfly, etc)</p>
+ <p> • Use real robot teaching frontend to demonstrate motion clips(sign language, breaststroke, butterfly, etc)</p>